top of page

 • Chart of Accounts setup should follow business type

 • Refunds, Discounts, Shipping, Fees and Sales Tax require special consideration depending on how the sales is processed, and if the item is taxable.
-You will set up sales tax in the Products and Services items individually. *including sales tax according to laws in your jurisdiction.
+You will set up sales tax in the Products and Services items individually. *Including sales tax according to laws in your jurisdiction.
 Note this should follow (destination) ship to.
 If not select default.

 • Tax Exemptions are set up in the Customer setup.
 Attach exemption certificates.